 Are Amplify’s Branches Still Closed to the Public?

-While our branches will mostly observe normal business hours going forward, there are two changes to note:
+While our branches will mostly observe normal business hours going forward, there are three changes to note:

 - Our Cedar Park location will be closed on Thursdays until further notice.